abhinandansharma/cloudsec/README.md

 cloudsec --help

+# Modes

+cloudsec encrypt --help

+cloudsec decrypt --help

-# Options
+## Encrypt Options

 -s No of segment to be done of given file

 -f file path to split and encrypt

+-p Password used for final key generation and decryption

+-l If stored only locally not to cloud

+-r Remote Name

+## Decryption Options

+-p Password for decryption

+-l if files present locally

+-et Encoded text or final key

 ## Example

-cloudsec -f text.txt -s 3
+cloudsec encrypt -f test -s 3 -r remote -p random_pass

+cloudsec decrypt -p random_pass -et your_encoded_text